P. F. Dahler: Post WWII

 Dahler was the only Indo who participated in the Investigating Committee for Preparatory Work for Independence (BPUPK) and established by the Japanese in May 1945.
 After Indonesia's declaration of independence Dahler was a member of the political section of the Indonesian National Party (PNI).
 Together with independence leaders Sukarno and Sjahrir he continued to groom Indos to join the national revolution, but their efforts were undone by extremist revolutionary forces during the violent Bersiap period.

 February 1946 Dahler was arrested in Batavia by the Dutch and accused of collaboration with Japan.
 Although the Dutch considered him morally culpable, no actual criminal grounds for conviction were found and he was eventually granted amnesty.
 In May 1947 Dahler moved to Republican territory and was reunited with his old friend Douwes Dekker, who had secretly returned from exile.
 Dahler died on 7 June 1948 in Jogjakarta without witnessing the official transfer of Dutch authority to the Indonesian Republic.

 After Indonesian independence in 1949 the young nation continued to face economic downturn and contra-revolutionary turmoil threatening its national unity.
 Sukarno’s reactionary policy of anti-Dutch confrontation indirectly stimulated anti-Indo sentiments leading to the Indo diaspora.
 Ironically in an effort to reduce repatriation of Indos to the Netherlands the Dutch government now actively promoted Indonesian citizenship for Indo-Europeans, the very idea Dahler had always fought for.

 Dahler's tireless efforts to persuade Indo-Europeans to associate themselves with the indigenous peoples were often misconstrued as acts of betrayal, causing much resentment among his fellow Indo compatriots.
 Over the years his stance has been largely vindicated by advancing historic insights and more objective reflective analysis.

+Personal life

 Family

 Married to Eleonora Helena Emilie Maijer (3 November 1884 – 5 March 1916), daughter of Wilhelm Friedrich Maijer and Wilhelmina Adriana Noordhoorn.
 They had at least one son named Rudolf Antoine Dahler (16 July 1914 – 3 June 1992).
 After the death of his first wife, he married his second wife Pauline Françoise Wattiez and had at least one daughter, Sophie Faubel-Dahler, married to Frederik Faubel, and a son named L.A.
 (Loet) Dahler.